abhishekmandhare/ZeroHash/README.md

 # ZeroHash VWAP Calculator

 The goal of this project is to create a real-time VWAP (volume-weighted average price) calculation engine.
-Youwill use the coinbase websocket feed to stream in trade executions and update the VWAP for each trading pairas updates become available.
-You’re free to implement the solution however you see fit but you should focuson efficiency
+App uses the coinbase websocket feed to stream in trade executions and update the VWAP for each trading pair as updates become available.

 ### Commands